Errors and Omissions Insurance

 Errors and omissions insurance is a must-have for small businesses that provide expert advice or services, such as IT consultants or professional services.
 You may see it referred to as professional liability insurance or malpractice insurance depending on the industry.

 Experts can still make mistakes or oversights, or give professional advice that causes financial loss for a client.
-If the client sues, attorney’s fees, court costs, and other legal expenses can escalate to the point where they could sink your business.
+If the client sues, attorney’s fees, court costs, and other legal costs can escalate to the point where they could sink your business.

 Even if you've done nothing wrong, you're not immune to lawsuits.
 For example, your business could lose a key individual who you need to complete a project on time, or a client could sue over a budget overrun that was out of your hands.